sys-bio/tellurium/README.md

 Tellurium is availlable as a self-contained installer or as an installable collection of packages via the Anaconda package manager.

 It is recommended that you try the conventional installers first.
-On windows download the installer, run the installer and follow the instructions.
+On windows, download the installer, run the installer and follow the instructions.
 For the Mac, download the dmg file, then:

 1. Double click the .dmg to make its content available (name will show up in the Finder sidebar), usually a window opens showing the content as well.
 2. Drag the application from the .dmg window into /Applications to install (may need an administrator password)

-On some hardware we have noticed that the Mac distribution fails, if this happens to you then we recommend using the Anaconda package manager.
+On some older hardware we have noticed that the Mac distribution fails, if this happens to you then we recommend using the Anaconda package manager, see below.

 #### Conventional installers: